bluesover/transio/README.md

 ## 🤝 Contributing

-This is an open-source project under the MIT License.
+This is an open-source project under MPL-2.0.
 Contributions welcome!

 1. Fork the repository
 2. Create a feature branch